Skip to main content

 Here are some important details to consider:

-Considerations For Renewing a Lease
+Considerations For Renewing a Rental Agreement

 Finding new tenants takes time, so renewing with your current tenant may be easier.
-However, only continue a lease with a tenant
+However, only continue a lease with a tenant who takes care of your property, pays on time, and respects their neighbors.

 Keeping a mediocre tenant who damages the property and pays rent late will cause more stress than finding a new tenant.